callitask/finance-api/docs/04-BACKEND-SERVICES.md

 * **Context Awareness**: The service checks `TenantContext.getTenantId()` to ensure all created posts are stamped with the correct Tenant ID (e.g., `TREISHFIN`).
 * **Isolation**: Fetch queries automatically filter by the current tenant context.

+### 2.3.
+Enterprise I/O Strategy ("Plan First, Commit Later")
+To guarantee high concurrency and prevent "Database Denial of Service," this service strictly separates Network I/O from Database Transactions.

+* **The Problem**: Network calls (e.g., uploading to MinIO) are slow and unpredictable.
+If performed inside a `@Transactional` method, they hold a database connection for the entire duration, starving the pool under load.
+* **The Solution**:
+    1.  **Phase 1 (Non-Transactional Orchestration)**: The `save()` method performs all heavy lifting first (Image resizing, MinIO uploads).
+It calculates the resulting URLs and metadata.
+No database lock is held.
+    2.  **Phase 2 (Transactional Persistence)**: Once I/O is successful, the data is passed to `persistPost()`, which is annotated with `@Transactional`.
+This method performs the fast SQL inserts/updates.
+* **Result**: Database lock time is reduced from seconds (Network bound) to milliseconds (CPU bound).

 ## 3. Search Service (`SearchController` & Repositories)

 Provides high-performance full-text search capabilities using **Elasticsearch**.